 4. The I-CSCF verifies that the incoming REGISTER origins from a trusted MSC Server (in the same way it would check that a normal REGISTER origins from a trusted P-CSCF).
-It detects based on IMSI that the UE does not belong to the own network and is an inbound roamer and send a Diameter User Authorization Request towards the ICS IWF.

-5.-7.The ICS IWF retrieves the service profile via the D interface, i.e. it behaves like a VLR towards the HPLMN HLR by performing an Update Location Procedure and creates a temporary record in the ICS IWF.
-The ICS IWF converts the CS subscription profile into an IMS subscription profile that can be downloaded to the S-CSCF in step 17.The ICS IWF may also convert the CS Service Settings.
-For invoking other AS(s), the ICS IWF generates the corresponding iFC(s).

-8.The I-CSCF initiates standard procedures for S-CSCF location/allocation and forwards the REGISTER to S-CSCF.
+Based on local configuration and information provided in the REGISTER request the I-CSCF sends the Cx-Query/Cx-Select-Pull information flow to the ICS IWF (Public User Identity, Private User Identity, network identifier).5.-7.The ICS IWF retrieves the service profile via the D interface, i.e. it behaves like a VLR towards the HPLMN HLR by performing an Update Location Procedure and creates a temporary record (subscription profile) in the ICS IWF.
+For invoking other AS(s), the ICS IWF generates the corresponding iFC(s).The Cx-Query Resp/Cx-Select-Pull Resp is sent from the ICS-IWF to the I-CSCF.
+It contains the S-CSCF name, if it is known by the ICS-IWF, or the S-CSCF capabilities, if it is necessary to select a new S-CSCF.
+When capabilities are returned, the I-CSCF shall construct a name from the capabilities returned.8.The I-CSCF forwards the REGISTER to S-CSCF.
 The S-CSCF identifies the REGISTER as being from the MSC Server enhanced for SeDoC.

 9. The S-CSCF requests the authentication info from the ICS IWF acting as HSS.